-One such problem is “Unfortunately, Contacts has stopped” error message that most of the user has already faced.
+Lots of users have reported that they have come across an “Unfortunately, Contacts has stopped” error message.
 This error is very much annoying and it should be fixed ASAP.

-This typoes of error generally occurs when users try to make calls or receive calls or at the time of searching contacts in the Android device.
-This occurs in the contacts app especillay when it is most required.
+This type of error generally occurs when users try to make calls or receive calls or at the time of contacts on the Android device.
+It occurs in the contacts app especially when it is most required.

-However still now, the exact reason is not defined but as far as possible, it is assumed that the problem can be due to cache and data stored in phone.
+However, the exact reason is not defined but as far as possible, it is assumed that the problem can be due to cache and data stored in the phone.

 But this does not mean that the error has no solution.
-I have gathered some of the best methods to get rid of such error message without any problem.
+I have gathered some of the best methods to get rid of such error messages without any problem.

 So let us go through them one by one and see which method will work to solve the problem…

-Methods to fix “Unforunately, Contacts has stopped” error message
+Methods to fix “Unfortunately, Contacts has stopped” error message

 Method 1: Restart your device

-The very first method, which you should do when you encounter such problem, is simply restarting your device.
-Doing this can solve the problem and many times it had solved, according to users who have reported.
+The very first method you should do when you encounter such a problem is simply restarting your device.
+Doing this can solve the problem and many times it has been solved, according to users who have reported.

 For that, you have to follow the below steps:

-- Now in the Apps section, open Application manager and then click on “All” tab
+- Now in the Apps section, open Application Manager and then click on the “All” tab

 - Look for Contacts and click on it

-If this method does not work then it is suggested to move to next method.
+If this method does not work then it is suggested to move to the next method.

-Clearing cache and data is an essential part because the error you have received is related to cache.
-This methods is really helpful and is enough to solve the error.
-So its better to tfry it once before going for other methods.
+Clearing the cache and data is an essential part because the error you have received is related to the cache.
+This method is really helpful and is enough to solve the error.
+So it’s better to try it once before going for other methods.

-- Click on Apps icon from Home screen
+- Click on the Apps icon from the Home screen

 - Click on Settings and then go to Applications